 DISCOVERING HIS MUSES

 With a father who is a semi-professional photographer, Hastings grew up around photography and taught himself to use a camera; when he was a teenager, he turned his bedroom into a usable dark room.
 He was also a child actor, and as a young man, he dedicated himself to acting—he attended the Chelsea Art School and the Guildhall School of Music and Drama.
-It was at drama school that he started doing headshots—first as a favor for an acquaintance (who’d paid for a set that didn’t turn out well), and then then as a sideline, under a pseudonym.
+It was at drama school that he started doing headshots—first as a favor for an acquaintance (who’d paid for a set that didn’t turn out well), and then as a sideline, under a pseudonym.
 “I didn’t want to be known as the actor who did headshots,” he explains.

 Hastings continues, “Then I woke up one day and said, ‘I’m over acting.
 I hate being poor, I hate waiting for other people to decide when I work, and also I’m too gay and too tall.’
 Then I threw myself into photography, and it just worked.
 Within six months I was earning a living.”

 “I do what works the best for the subject,” he says.
 “I try different approaches....
 When you have no money, you can create something that looks really expensive and turn the streets into your studio—if you know how to mix the light properly.
 It might look like you’ve got a whole rig out there, but in reality you’re just using natural light and a fill.”